 On Saturday in Wichita We-Ta-Se American Legion #Post 410 color guard will represent the PBPN in the Kansas Sunflower Parade that will wind through downtown Wichita as part of Kansas 150 Festival Day.
 A number of events and a Home on the Range concert are also on tap to celebrate Kansas’ 150th birthday that day.

-At the local level on the reservation, the 5th Annual Community Talent Show begins tonight and Friday night from 7-9 p.m. at the Rock Building.
+At the local level on the common land, the 5th Annual Community Talent Show begins tonight and Friday night from 7-9 p.m. at the Rock Building.
 To enter the contest individuals must be 35 years and up, show their CDIB card, have their own equipment, and be dependable.
 Cost is $3 per night and concessions will also be available.
 For details contact Julia Lewis at 785.966.2182 who is coordinating the event.

 On Sunday, Firekeeper Golf Course will be busy with the Haskell Golf Tournament that begins at 10:30 a.m. and in Mayetta citizens will be busy on Main Street celebrating the city’s 125-year founding with a sidewalk sale, music by DJ Dave, a petting zoo, and community meat loaf dinner and birthday cake.
 For details about that event call Judy Darnell at 785.966.2710.